Hiking The North Mountain Trail

 The trailhead at FDR 447 and State Route 770 is difficult to access in the winter months because of snow and ice accumulations on the road surfaces.

-Overall, North Mountain Trail is the 15th most popular hiking trail of all 23 hikes in Virginia.
+Overall, North Mountain Trail is the 12th most popular hiking trail of all 23 hikes in Virginia.
+Several of the better hiking trails are nearby North Mountain Trail including Three Ridges, Allegheny Trail, Dry Run Trail, Signal Knob Loop, Shenandoah Mountain Trail and Wolf Ridge Trail.